• Skip to primary navigation

 Prevent Safari From Unzipping Downloaded Files on Mac

-In-fact, Safari browser even automatically deletes and discards the original ZIP File and saves only the extracted files to your computer.
+After Unizipping the downloaded files, Safari browser automatically deletes and discards the original ZIP File and saves only the extracted files to the computer.

-Prevent Safari from Automatically Unzipping Downloaded Files on Mac
+Stop Safari from Unzipping Downloaded Files on Mac

 Open Safari Preferences on Mac